rust-lang/this-week-in-rust/draft/2020-09-90-this-week-in-rust.md

 # Crate of the Week

-This week's crate is [GlueSQL](https://github.com/gluesql/gluesql), a SQL database engine written in Rust with WebAssembly support.
+This week's crate is [serde-query](https://github.com/pandaman64/serde-query/), an efficient query language for Serde.

-Thanks to [Taehoon Moon](https://users.rust-lang.org/t/crate-of-the-week/2704/807) for the suggestion!
+Thanks to [Vlad Frolov](https://users.rust-lang.org/t/crate-of-the-week/2704/810) for the suggestion!

 [Submit your suggestions and votes for next week][submit_crate]!